 Academic Partners: AIIMS, New Delhi; ICGEB, New Delhi; NCCS, Pune; IISc, Bangalore; CDFD, Hyderabad; Bose Institute, Kolkata; IISER, Mohali; IIT Bombay; IIT Kharagpur; MDRF, Chennai; NCL, Pune; NII, New Delhi; THSTI, Gurgaon; University of Hyderabad; University of Copenhagen

-The team is led by Dr. B. Gopalakrishnan, and includes Dr. Arijit Roy, Dr. Siladitya Padhi, Dr. Navneet Bung, Dr. Broto Chakrabarty, Dibyajyoti Das, and Sowmya Ramaswamy Krishnan.
+The team is led by Dr. Arijit Roy, and includes Dr. Siladitya Padhi, Dr. Navneet Bung, Dr. Broto Chakrabarty, Dibyajyoti Das, and Sowmya Ramaswamy Krishnan.

-Academic Collaborations: University of Oxford, Oxford, UK; Icahn School of Medicine, New York, USA; National Institute of Occupational Health and Safety, Morgantown, USA; Dr. Reddy’s Institute of Life Sciences, Hyderabad, India; International Institute of Information Technology, Hyderabad, India; University of Hyderabad, Hyderabad, India
+Academic Collaborations: University of Oxford, Oxford, UK; Icahn School of Medicine, New York, USA; Dr. Reddy’s Institute of Life Sciences, Hyderabad, India; International Institute of Information Technology, Hyderabad, India; University of Hyderabad, Hyderabad, India

-Model-informed drug discovery and development: This group is developing tools that incorporate accurate models for estimating the viability of candidate drug molecules and to discard unviable molecules as early as possible in the drug discovery and development process
+Model-informed drug discovery and development: This performs research in the following areas: 1) PK-PD Data Analyses 2) Drug safety Prediction and Drug Repurposing based on clinical side effects, gene expressions and other types of drug related information.
+Furthermore, they develop tools that incorporate accurate models to estimate the viability of candidate drug molecules and to discard unviable molecules as early as possible in the drug discovery and development process

 Patents and publications (2016 onwards): This research area team has received three patents and has had its work published in over 30 conferences, workshops, and journals